Unleash/unleash/website/docs/topics/feature-flags/best-practices-using-feature-flags-at-scale.md

 Removing information and updates you don’t care about makes the things you care about stand out that much more.

-Example: Do all members of Team A need updates on Project X, even if only one member of Team A is working on it?
+**Example**: Do all members of Team A need updates on Project X, even if only one member of Team A is working on it?
 If so, include all team members in Project X’s group.
 Otherwise, only include the member who works on project X.

 ### 2. Make flags searchable globally.